muhdhuz/NeuralNetwork_core/README.md

 Base class of all layer objects.
 Each has a forward and backward method, plus a delta value to propagate the gradients.
 Additionally, network layers (e.g. linear) has methods to grab the gradients of the weights and biases.

-Network layers implemented:
+Network layers available:

 ```bash
 Linear()
 ```
-Activation layers implemented:
+Activation layers available:
 ```bash
 ReLu()
 ```
 **Loss functions**
-Loss functions are implemented similarly to layers class, except their forward method is replace with a loss calculation.
+Loss functions are implemented similarly to layers class, except their forward method is replaced with a loss calculation.

-Loss functions:
+Loss functions available:
 ```bash
 CrossEntropyWithSoftmax()
 MSE()